-There are just a few causes of white spots on the eye, and most are easily treatable.
+There are just a few different causes of white spots on the eye.
 The most common reasons are corneal ulcers and pingueculas.

 White spots on the eyeball can vary in severity.
 Some may be hardly noticeable while others can cause a lot of discomfort.